-- The Midterm Exam addresses key concepts and techniques presented in Modules 1 through 6. - The Final exam is cumulative.
-If you score better on the Final exam than on the Midterm, your Midterm grade is replaced by your final exam grade.
+The Midterm Exam addresses key concepts and techniques presented in Modules 1 through 6.

+The Final Exam is cumulative.
+If you do better in the Final Exam than in the Midterm Exam, your Midterm grade is replaced by the Final Exam grade.